-An electron beam welding machine consists of a device for producing a focused beam of high speed electrons, velocities of between 0.3 and 0.7 times the speed for light.
+An electron beam welding machine consists of a device for producing a focused beam of high-speed electrons, velocities of between 0.3 and 0.7 times the speed of light.
 This is known as an electron gun, which is normally mounted on or in an evacuated chamber which contains tooling/fixtures used for holding and moving a work piece.

 An electron beam is formed by employing a triode- style electron gun which consists of a cathode (also known as a filament), a heated source (emitter) of electrons that is maintained at a high negative potential, a grid cup (also known as a bias cup), a specially shaped electrode that can be negatively biased with respect to the hot cathode emitter, and an anode, a ground potential electrode through which the electron flow passes in the form of a collimated beam.
 The hot cathode or filament is made from a high emission material such as tungsten or tantalum.
 The most common emitter material used in tungsten.